Film & Game

 Popular

-Very excited to have completed sessions with five wonderful musicians over at 25th Street Recording in Oakland.
-Strings & horns next.
+Very excited to have completed sessions with rhythm section over at 25th Street in Oakland, horns at SFCM TAC Studio G, strings remotely.
+Final edits & mix coming in time.
 Watch this space. . . .

 Choral